Architectural Landmarks in Atlanta, GA

 Georgia Aquarium

-When the Georgia Aquarium opened on November 23, 2005, it was the largest aquarium in the world — a distinction it held for several years.
+When the Georgia Aquarium opened on November 23, 2005, it was the largest aquarium in the world.
 Located adjacent to Centennial Olympic Park, it was a $290 million gift to Atlanta from Home Depot co-founder Bernie Marcus.
-The building itself, designed by Thompson, Ventulett, Stainback & Associates, is an architectural statement: a wave-shaped glass facade that mirrors the movement of water within.
+The building, designed by Thompson, Ventulett, Stainback and Associates, features a wave-shaped glass facade that mirrors the movement of water within.
 The aquarium houses more than 10 million gallons of water and hundreds of species including whale sharks — one of only a handful of facilities in the world to house them.

 • Address225 Baker St NW, Atlanta, GA 30313